French submarine Poncelet: Aftermath

 Delhi reported at 19:22 Alpha Time on 7 November 1940 that she was in company with Milford and the British auxiliary naval trawler HMS Turcoman at 00°01′N 009°03′E and that the prisoners-of-war from Poncelet would spend the night of 7–8 November aboard Milford.
 Devonshire rendezvoused with Milford at 05:45 Alpha Time on 8 November 1940 to receive a full report on Milford′s engagement with Poncelet.
 Milford transferred Poncelet′s survivors to Delhi at 07:45 Alpha Time on 9 November 1940 while a Walrus from Devonshire flew over the scene to provide antisubmarine cover.
 At 14:00 Alpha Time on 9 November, Delhi detached from the task force to refuel at Lagos, Nigeria, which she reached at around 11:30 Alpha Time on 10 November 1940.
 She disembarked the prisoners-of-war from Poncelet at Lagos.

 In France, de Saussine is regarded as a national naval hero.
 His classmate and close friend, French Navy officer and French Resistance hero Honoré d'Estienne d'Orves, who fought in the Free French Naval Forces, was deeply affected by the death of de Saussine.
 Chemnitz — the merchant ship Poncelet captured in September 1939 — was renamed Saint-Bertrand in honor of de Saussine after his death.

-The British eventually were released Poncelet′s survivors, and they arrived at Dakar on 15 March 1943.
+The British eventually released Poncelet′s survivors, and they arrived at Dakar on 15 March 1943.
 As of July 2022, the wreck of Poncelet remains undiscovered.